Pearl Beach, New South Wales: Geography

 Located south of Umina Beach, being separated from it by a ridge upon which sits Mount Ettalong at a height of 56 m.
 It is bounded on the west and south by Brisbane Water National Park, and on the east by Broken Bay.
 Green Point, with Paul Landa Reserve, adjoins the southern end of the beach.
 The bay provides an example of a logarithmic spiral beach.

 Population

-In the 2016 Census, there were 536 people in Pearl Beach.
-68.7% of people were born in Australia and 88.2% of people spoke only English at home.
-The most common responses for religion were No Religion 37.1% and Anglican 20.4%.
+Pearl Beach had a population of 510 people at the time of the 2021 Census, with females comprising 53.7% and males 46.3%.
+The median age of residents was 64 years, compared with the NSW median of 39 and the Australian median of 38, reflecting Pearl Beach's character as a retirement and sea-change destination.

+Pearl Beach is predominantly Anglo-Celtic in ancestry and highly English-speaking.
+The most commonly reported ancestries were English (51.0%), Australian (24.5%), Irish (16.9%), and Scottish (14.5%).
+Aboriginal and/or Torres Strait Islander people represented 0.6% of the population (3 people), compared to 3.4% across NSW.
+67.6% of residents were born in Australia, with England (8.4%) and New Zealand (3.3%) the next most common countries of birth.
+English was the only language used at home for 87.8% of residents, significantly higher than the NSW average of 67.6%.

 Swimming

 The south end of the beach is placid, sheltered by a rocky point and Lion Island and is favoured by most visitors as a swimming spot.
 The north end of the beach is known for rough surf and is unofficially called "the dumpers".
 The dumpers, excluding the roughest waves at the far north end of the beach, are a popular bodysurfing spot for strong, confident swimmers, except during particularly rough surf or at king tide.
 Swimmers risk getting violently pounded onto the sand by a wave, or "chundered" (usually kayaking terminology) by waves dumping into a deep trench along the shoreline, but can generally avoid getting chundered by moving towards dry land or ducking under the break of the wave and swimming back to shore in smaller waves.

 In 2014, five-year-old Chayce Kofe drowned after he was swept off the shore by a large wave.
 Gosford City Council continues to oppose danger signs despite calls from the local Member Kathy Smith to erect them.